Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Another June 23 workshop focused on the skills needed to become an effective community advocate and organizer.
 Teacher Merrie Najimy, president of ADC's Massachusetts chapter, discussed organizing efforts in her local teacher's union.
 Emphasizing the differences between organizing and mobilizing, she explained, "Organizing leads to mobilizing and then when you are done you go back to being organized."
 She emphasized the importance of networks, saying, "Organizing is about building relationships."

 Josh Ruebner, the national advocacy director of the U.S. Campaign to End the Israeli Occupation, pointed out the importance of raising awareness by making information more readily available.
-Hasan Newash, a former executive engineer at Chrysler Engineering Center and co-founder of numerous Arab-American and Palestinian activist organizations (including the Palestine Cultural Office in Michigan, which in May gave an award to the Washington Report) described the mental and emotional challenges of organizing—"You will get depressed, you will get lonely," he said.
+Hasan Newash, a former executive engineer at Chrysler Engineering Center and co-founder of numerous Arab-American and Palestinian activist organizations (including the Palestine Cultural Office in Michigan, which in May gave an award to the Washington Report on Middle East Affairs,) described the mental and emotional challenges of organizing—"You will get depressed, you will get lonely," he said.
 Despite these challenges, he called on everyone in the room to take action.